sebhinck/LakeCC/README.md

 ![figure](https://github.com/sebhinck/LakeCC/blob/master/examples/GreatLakes.png)

-The algorithm is based on the COnnected Components algorithm and was inspired by the work of Constantine Khrulev (https://github.com/ckhroulev/connected-components).
+The algorithm is based on the Connected Components algorithm and was inspired by the work of Constantine Khrulev (https://github.com/ckhroulev/connected-components).

 ## Building
 Run `make all` in base directory.